Skip to content

 She was born and raised in Tallahassee and graduated from Florida A&M University in 2000 with a Bachelor of Science in Broadcast Journalism.
 Bennett began working at WCTV as an associate producer in 2001, eventually became a producer of the 10:00 newscast, and then became a reporter/multimedia journalist.
 She has covered a wide range of stories, from crime and community-based issues to human interest features.
 Bennett is currently the co-anchor of the award-winning “Good Morning Show” and the single anchor of “Eyewitness News at Noon.”
 She was voted “Best TV Personality” by Tallahassee Magazine in 2023 and is a lifetime member of the FAMU National Alumni Association.

-Meet Our Guest Speakers
+Guest Speakers

 CORPORATE - Kim Godwin, President of ABC News (ABC/Heidi Gutman) KIM GODWIN